Portrait Work + Writing

 We create more than memories: we create legacies.

-And so, it is through workshops, portraiture and one-to-one conversation where I share tools with women to help them enter into loving relationships with their bodies, voices, confidence and sensuality, so that they can fully step into who they are and who they are meant to become.
+And so, it is through intimate circles, workshops, portraiture and one-to-one conversation where I share tools with women to help them enter into more loving relationships with themselves, their confidence and their artistry, so that they can fully step into who they are and who they are meant to be.

 Sign up for workshop and studio location updates here.

-Join me in New York at Maha Rose on October 20th for BODY RECLAIMED, a workshop for those wanting to restore their relationships with their bodies and manifest their dreams.
+Join me in New York at Maha Rose on October 20th, 2018 for BODY RECLAIMED, a workshop for those wanting to reclaim and restore their relationships with their bodies.

 Currently based in Moab, Utah and New York City.